mdolmen/proc_dopp/README.md

 ## Status

-Partially working version on Windows 10 (1709) x64 : start successfully a
+Partially working version on Windows 10 (1709) x64 :

+- Starts successfully a console application but failed to start a GUI one (need to modify the DLL path in the process parameters and maybe pass it an environment variables pointer).
-console application but failed to start a GUI one.
-There is also an issue with the name in the process list which doesn't take the program name (_System idle process_ instead).
+- There is also an issue with the name in the process list which doesn't take the program name (_System idle process_ instead).